kammitama5/kammitama5.github.io/_posts/2021-8-19-Thursday-August-19th.md

 ## Settled around 185
 <img src="/images/crypto21/crypto10.png" width="500">

-## But then, this one student hacked it!
+## But then, this one PhD student hacked it!
 <img src="/images/crypto21/crypto4.png" width="700">

 ## And got blocked!